dimitrietataru/csharpstyle/README.md

     * Fields should always be private.
     * For mentainability reasons, properties should always be used as the mechanism for exposing fields outside of a class.
     * This allows the internal implementation of the property to change over time without changing the interface of the class.
-    * Exceptions:
-      * Fields within structs are allowed to have any access level.
+    * Exception: fields within structs are allowed to have any access level.

         ✔
         ``` csharp